|

 1 warm scarf

-NB: Make sure that your boots are
+sure that your boots are waterproof

-USEFUL EQUIPMENT:
+EQUIPMENT:

 2 x 2 litres water bottles (camel bags preferably)